Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/medic.md

 Starting at 15th level, whenever you use a feature that requires you to expend more than 1 use of a healer's kit, the total uses you need to expend is reduced by your Wisdom modifier to a minimum of 1.

 # Supreme Physician
-Starting at 18th level, you can tend to a creature that has already been healed with the Tend Wounds or Patch up features if you succeed a Wisdom (Medicine) check with a DC of 20 minus the creature's Constitution modifier.
+Starting at 18th level, you can tend to a creature that has already been healed with the Patch up feature if you succeed a Wisdom (Medicine) check with a DC of 20 minus the creature's Constitution modifier.
 On failure, you can't attempt to tend to that creature again until it finishes a short or long rest.

 [:classes/fighter/medic:]